-Tenant involvement should be central to the housing service that Selby District Council delivers; and whilst this practice is not new to us, we remain keen to build on current opportunities and increase our expertise and reputation in this field.
+Tenant involvement should be central to the housing service that Selby District Council delivers; and whilst this practice is not new to us, we remain keen to build on current opportunities and increase our expertise and reputation in the field.

-Acknowledging recent Government focus, we currently have a real opportunity to develop a genuine partnership with both our tenants and leaseholders, working with them to shape the future of our housing service.
+Acknowledging the recent Government focus on tenant participation, we have a real opportunity to develop a genuine partnership with both our tenants and leaseholders, working with them to shape the future of our housing service.